DAY 1

 DAY 13 ZARUMA PORTOBELO - GUAYAQUIL (B-D)

 As we depart Zaruma to make our way to Guayaquil we pass Portovelo, an outstanding location with mountains, valleys, volcanoes, rivers and lakes with a marvelous mixture of colours and vegetation, offering the most beautiful landscapes in Ecuador.
 We continue our journey to Machala, known as the “World Capital of the Banana".
 Here we enjoy the climate change from the cool highlands to the warmth of the coast and finish the trip in Guayaquil.
-Accommodation and evening meals are at Grand
+Accommodation and evening meals are at Guayaquil.

-DAY 14 TRANSFER OUT GUAYAQUIL (B-D)
+DAY 14 TRANSFER OUT GUAYAQUIL (B)

 Transfer from your hotel to the airport is provided or why not extend your trip and visit the GALAPAGOS